Ancient Agora of Athens: Marble-workers in the Athenian Agora

 As of the early 5th century, the Ancient Agora of Athens was known as glorious and richly decorated, set with famous works of art, many of them sculpted from marble.
 The buildings of the Athenian Agora had marble decoration and housed dedications in the form of marble statues.
 Finds from the agora excavations identified that generations of marble-workers made the agora of Athens an important center for the production of marble sculptures.
-Marble-workers made sculptures, marble weights, sundials, furniture parts, an assortment of kitchen utensils.
-In the excavations of the Athenian agora revealed the remains of many marble-working establishments, and various unfinished statues, reliefs, and utilitarian objects.
+Marble-workers made sculptures, marble weights, sundials, furniture parts, and an assortment of kitchen utensils.
+Excavations of the Athenian agora revealed the remains of many marble-working establishments, various unfinished statues, reliefs, and utilitarian objects.